TyrellPlayz/ZLib-OLD/README.txt

 See the Forge Documentation online for more detailed instructions: http://mcforge.readthedocs.io/en/latest/gettingstarted/

-Step 1: Open your command-line and browse to the folder where you extracted the zip file.
+Step 1: Open your command-line and browse to the folder where you extracted the zip IFile.

 Step 2: You're left with a choice.
 If you prefer to use Eclipse: